-- Updated comprehensive database of existing non-market values of water sensitive practices:
+Updated comprehensive database of existing non-market values of water sensitive practices:

-- Development of benefit-transfer guidelines:
+Development of benefit-transfer guidelines:

 There is growing literature on benefit transfer.
 The UWA team has existing close links and collaborations with some of the world experts in these methods: Prof Rob Johnston from Clark University, USA; Prof Peter Boxall from University of Alberta; and Prof John Rolfe from Central Queensland University (Johnston et al. 2015).
-We will work with these experts to develop accessible guidelines for end users on how to conduct benefit transfer for water sensitive practices, including choosing appropriate methods for the particular context.
+We have worked with these experts to develop accessible guidelines for end users on how to conduct benefit transfer for water sensitive practices, including choosing appropriate methods for the particular context.

 The non market values tool is currently being previewed by the project steering committee, CRCWSC Participant organisations and some relevant stakeholders, including some preliminary training opportunities to demonstrate how to use the database for benefit transfer.
 Some original non market valuation studies will be conducted as part of the case studies to test the tools and framework (see WP5 for further details).
 The database will be continuously updated as new information is generated.

 The associated Guidelines have been developed and have entered a review process, internally at first, and then to the broader group of external reviewers.
 The guidelines will be tested with the relevant stakeholders and adapted accordingly.